 - Chest pain

 Hypertrophic cardiomyopathy is usually caused by abnormal genes (gene mutations) that cause the heart muscle to grow abnormally thick.
-People with hypertrophic cardiomyopathy also have an abnormal arrangement of heart muscle cells, a condition known as myofiber disarray.
+People with hypertrophic cardiomyopathy also have an abnormal arrangement of heart muscle cells (myofiber disarray).
 This disarray can contribute to arrhythmia in some people.

 The severity of hypertrophic cardiomyopathy varies widely.
-Most people with hypertrophic cardiomyopathy have a form of the disease in which the wall (septum) between the two bottom chambers of the heart (ventricles) becomes enlarged and impedes blood flow out of the heart.
-This condition is sometimes called obstructive hypertrophic cardiomyopathy.
+Most people with hypertrophic cardiomyopathy have a form of the disease in which the wall (septum) between the two bottom chambers of the heart (ventricles) becomes enlarged and restricts blood flow out of the heart (obstructive hypertrophic cardiomyopathy).

-Sometimes hypertrophic cardiomyopathy occurs without significant blocking of blood flow.
+Sometimes hypertrophic cardiomyopathy occurs without significant blocking of blood flow (nonobstructive hypertrophic cardiomyopathy).
 However, the heart's main pumping chamber (left ventricle) may become stiff, reducing the amount of blood the ventricle can hold and the amount pumped out to the body with each heartbeat.
-This condition is sometimes called nonobstructive hypertrophic cardiomyopathy.

 Many people with hypertrophic cardiomyopathy (HCM) don't experience significant health problems.
 But some people experience complications, including:

-- Arrhythmias.
+- Atrial fibrillation.
 Thickened heart muscle, as well as the abnormal structure of heart cells, can disrupt the normal functioning of the heart's electrical system, resulting in fast or irregular heartbeats.
-Atrial fibrillation, ventricular tachycardia and ventricular fibrillation are among the arrhythmias that may be caused by hypertrophic cardiomyopathy.
 Atrial fibrillation can also increase your risk of developing blood clots, which can travel to your brain and cause a stroke.

 - Obstructed blood flow.
 In many people, the thickened heart muscle obstructs the blood flow leaving the heart.
 Obstructed blood flow can cause shortness of breath with exertion, chest pain, dizziness and fainting spells.